 You want to get started in astrophotography - what telescope should you get?
 The answer is simple.
 Don't get a telescope!

-For astrophotography the best beginner telescope is called a camera lens.
+For astrophotography the best beginner telescope is a camera lens.
 Almost any DSLR or mirrorless interchangeable lens camera can take great astrophotographs of many kinds of targets.
-With the light weight of a camera, stable tripods and mounts are much lighter and less expensive.
+Without the weight of a heavy telescope, stable tripods and star tracking mounts for camera lens based imaging are more portable and much less expensive.

-Here's an example of an image made with a camera, tracking mount, tripod, and telephoto lens that cost about $500 (2nd hand).
+Here's an example of an image made with a camera, tracking mount, tripod, and telephoto lens that cost less than $700 (2nd hand).

 You need to learn skills and techniques that you don't need for regular photography.
-The same skills are needed with a telescope, except they are much bigger, heavier, and harder to use.
-Mistakes while learning are more expensive with a telescope.
+These same skills are needed with a telescope.
+They are easier to learn with a simpler, lighter, and less expensive camera based setup.
+Mistakes in equipment choice are easy to make when you are getting started.
+These mistakes are more expensive with a telescope based setup.

 Many astrophotographers find that they never need a telescope for imaging.
 You will want a telescope to image certain types of targets: close up images of the planets or small far away galaxies.
 The kind of telescope will depend on what you want to image.
 Starting with a camera first, you will learn the skills needed for the next step and have a better idea of the telescope you need.
-Be prepared to spend at least 10 times more in time and expense when you do try astrophotography with a telescope.
+Be prepared to spend an order of magnitude more in complexity and expense for astrophotography with a telescope.

 An excellent resource with lots of tutorials for beginning astrophotographers is Lonely Speck.
-I've put together a a walk through of the equipment that I use for deep sky astrophotography without a telescope.
+I've put together a couple of walk-throughs of equipment and techniques that I use for astrophotography without a telescope:

 By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.